jhviggo/world-of-zindria/Session notes/Session 49 day 84.md

 [[Thalenor Brightclave]] aka The Midnight Spear, Eldest member of the Grass blades.
 We assume that Detric might actually be dead, since [[Messina Moonglade]] hasn't heard from the Moon Weavers.
 [[Zemberlen Seat]] is the next area where we can find [[Illiana Hawkside]].

+We ask Messina about her fighting style.
+She hasn't had any official training like a school.
+A pack was made which she's no longer following, so she's repaying for it, which affects the way she fights.